Summit County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your name, date of birth, and the case number assigned to your DUI arrest.
-This will help them quickly locate the information.
+• Reference your booking number: When you call, provide your booking number to help them locate your vehicle information more efficiently.

 What You Need to Retrieve Your Vehicle